bug400/pyilper/INSTALL.md

 On Mac OS X the device name is usually /dev/tty.usbserial-FTDBIRU.

-The baudrate must match the baudrate the PIL-Box is configured to.
+The baud rate must match the baud rate the PIL-Box is configured to.
 See the PIL-Box documentation for details.

 The working directory defaults to the users home directory.
 Change the working